elainetynan/pands-project/README.md

 The Bar charts for the min, max mean and standard deviation of all four measurements reinforce what the other visualisations show, again that Iris Setosa is clearly the smallest in all areas except the sepal width. the Iris Virginica is the largest with Iris Versicolor being in the middle.
 This is true, even for standard deviation.
 In the case of sepal width Iris Setosa is the widest with Iris Virginica being the narrowest and Iris Versicolor being in the middle.

+Andrews Curve

+The Andrews surce show the 3 class of Iris.
+It show a large proportion ove overlap between Iris Virginica and Iris Versicolor.
+It also shows Iris Virginica having the largest values, for the most part while Iris Setosa has the smallest values for the most part, towards the end and beginning Iris Setosa has larger values which would correspond to it having wider sepals.
+The reason why it is larger at the start and end is because the Andrews curve is version of the radar chart which is circular in nature, we could essentially join the end of the plot with the beginning of it.

 Summary Statistics